Where the Money Is: Plot

 The next day, Henry is once again back at the home, to Carol's surprise.
 She continues to sporadically take him out.
 One day soon thereafter, Carol approaches Henry with the idea of robbing the local bank.
 Henry tells her she has lost her mind, but soon afterwards, he changes his mind.

 The plan soon morphs into an armored transport heist with Henry coaching Carol in how to case the armoured vehicles out.
 Wayne gets suspicious so she lets him think she'd planned on his participation all along.
 They each have specific roles in the upcoming event.
 Although the night-long heist hits a couple rough spots, it is successful.

 The next day, Henry is scheduled to be transferred back to prison.
 Carol Ann feels bad for him, intercepts the transfer, and breaks him free.
 Upon arriving home to pick up Wayne, Carol and Henry discover Wayne has sold them out.

 As the police surround the house, Wayne walks out the front door to give himself up.
 Moments later, Henry and Carol bust out the back in Wayne's car.
 Henry drops Carol off in the middle of the woods to get away on foot with the loot, and as the police are pursuing him, he drives Wayne's car into a lake and is presumed dead, leaving Wayne to take the fall.

 In the final scene, Henry and Carol Ann are shown at a jewelry store whose security system mysteriously stopped working.
-She convinces the sole sales assistant to cut off her wedding ring in the back room with Henry left out front, pretending to be wheelchair bound again and preparing for a new heist.
+She convinces the sole sales assistant to cut off her wedding ring in the back room with Henry left out front, using a wheelchair to pretend to be unable to walk again and preparing for a new heist.